ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 * to execute something simultaneously in multiple shells (i.e. on multiple VMs)

 This subchapter is intented for people that have never worked with `tmux` (or very little).
-If you're not one of these people, feel free to skip it.
+If you're not one of these people, feel free to skip it and go straight to [using `tmux` to launch the cluster](#using-tmux-to-launch-and-connect-to-the-cluster).

 ### Basic `tmux` controls